MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment_nano.md

 PS C:\> Copy-Item $WindowsMedia\NanoServer\NanoServerImageGenerator.psm1 c:\nano
 ```
 Run the following to create a Nano Server virtual hard drive.
-The `–Containers` parameter indicates that the container package is installed, and the `–Compute` parameter takes care of the Hyper-V package.
+The `-Containers` parameter indicates that the container package is installed, and the `-Compute` parameter takes care of the Hyper-V package.
 Hyper-V is only required if using Hyper-V containers.

 ```powershell
 PS C:\> Import-Module C:\nano\NanoServerImageGenerator.psm1